dsharlet/array/README.md

 * `minN` are the mins in each dimension.
 The min is the value of the first in-range index in this dimension (the max is `minN + extentN - 1`).
 * `strideN` are the distances in the flat offsets between elements in each dimension.

-Arrays efficiently support advanced manipulations like cropping, slicing, and splitting loops, all while preserving compile-time constant parameters when possible.
+Arrays efficiently support advanced manipulations like [cropping, slicing, and splitting loops](#slicing-cropping-and-splitting), all while preserving compile-time constant parameters when possible.
 Although it is a heavily templated library, most features do not have significant code size or compile time implications, and incorrect usage generates informative and helpful error messages.
 Typically, an issue will result in only one error message, located at the site of the problem in user code.

-Many of the tools provided by this library can be used in `__device__` code compiled with [CUDA](https://developer.nvidia.com/cuda-zone).

 Many other libraries offering multi-dimensional arrays or tensors allow compile-time constant shapes.
 *However*, most if not all of them only allow either all of the shape parameters to be compile-time constant, or none of them.